|Years in operation||2015-2021|

 The EasyMile EZ-10 (Referred to as NUSmart Shuttle for this trial) was funded and imported by Inchcape Singapore, and operated by ComfortDelGro Bus Pte Ltd for the trial.
 The fully-electric vehicle carries up to 12 people, and the year-long trial aims to gauge the commercial viability of a fully autonomous shuttle service.

-The NUSmart Shuttle (Registered as RD3168X) will first embark on a 1.5-month long road test from 25 May 2019 at NUS’ Kent Ridge Campus, plying on a 1.6km route between Heng Mui Keng Terrace and Business Link as part of a mapping process—through the collection of data for the vehicle’s navigation systems.
-The shuttle would be travelling at between 5km/h and 16km/h during this period.
+The NUSmart Shuttle (Registered as RD3168X) first embarked on a 1.5-month-long road test from 25 May 2019 at NUS’ Kent Ridge Campus, plying on a 1.6km route between Heng Mui Keng Terrace and Business Link as part of a mapping process—through the collection of data for the vehicle’s navigation systems.
+The shuttle travelled at between 5km/h and 16km/h during this period.

-Upon completion of the mapping process, the NUSmart Shuttle would run a validation test for three hours daily over a four-week period.
-During this time, the shuttle would not be taking passengers.
-Following the road test, the NUSmart Shuttle is expected to commence passenger service trials in the third quarter of 2019.
+Upon completion of the mapping process, the NUSmart Shuttle ran a validation test for three hours daily over a four-week period.
+During this time, the shuttle did not take passengers.
+Following the road test, the NUSmart Shuttle commenced passenger service trials from 30 July 2019.

-Although it is a driverless vehicle, the NUSmart Shuttle would carry a Safety Operator on board for safety reasons.
+Although it is a driverless vehicle, the NUSmart Shuttle carries a Safety Operator on board for safety reasons.
 The Safety Operator would be on hand to provide information to passengers and ensure safe operation of the vehicle.

 External Links & References: